Eugenol: Pharmacology

 Eugenol and thymol possess general anesthetic properties.
 Like many other anesthetic agents, these 2-alkyl(oxy)phenols act as positive allosteric modulators of the GABA_{A} receptor.
 Although eugenol and thymol are too toxic and not potent enough to be used clinically, these findings led to the development of 2-substituted phenol anesthetic drugs, including propanidid (later withdrawn) and the widely used propofol.
 Eugenol and the structurally similar myristicin have the common property of inhibiting MAO-A and MAO-B in vitro.

-In humans, complete excretion occurs within 24 hour and metabolites are mostly conjugates of eugenol.
+In humans, complete excretion occurs within 24 hours and metabolites are mostly conjugates of eugenol.

 Uses

 Humans

 Eugenol is used as a flavor or aroma ingredient in teas, meats, cakes, perfumes, cosmetics, flavorings, and essential oils.
 It is also used as a local antiseptic and anaesthetic.
 Eugenol can be combined with zinc oxide to form zinc oxide eugenol which has restorative and prosthodontic applications in dentistry.
 For persons with a dry socket as a complication of tooth extraction, packing the dry socket with a eugenol-zinc oxide paste on iodoform gauze is effective for reducing acute pain.
 Eugenol-zinc oxide paste is also used for root canal sealing.